An ad-free and cookie-free website.

 A: Yes.
 Follow this link to YouTube's HTML5 help page to ensure your browser is HTML5-compatible.
 If so, click the settings cog to alter playback speed.

-First off, make sure you don't miss new videos at our YouTube Channel.
-Conveniently subscribe straight from here.
+First off, make sure you don't miss new videos by subscribing at our YouTube Channel.
+Also, new content reminders are sent to Twitter @factorpad and the no-spam email list.